Multipoint conformal integrals in $D$ dimensions. Part II: Polygons and basis functions: Conclusions and outlooks

 There are a few possible future directions for this work.
 E.g. one can extend our analysis to conformal integrals in $D$-dimensional spaces of Lorentz signature to see what modifications are possible, see e.g. \cite{Corcoran:2020akn,Corcoran:2020epz,Corcoran:2023ljn}.
 Also, the multi-loop conformal integrals \cite{Paulos:2012nu,Basso:2017jwq,Derkachov:2018rot,Duhr:2023bku,Loebbert:2024fsj, Olivucci:2021cfy, Derkachov:2021ufp, Olivucci:2023tnw, Aprile:2023gnh, Loebbert:2025abz} is another interesting point of application.
 Here, the diagrammatic algorithm is expected to give new classes of hypergeometric functions as well as the reconstruction formulas.
+Also, one may consider non-conformal integrals as some of them are related to conformal integrals with one point sent to infinity, see e.g. \cite{Drummond:2006rz, Usyukina:1992jd}.
+It should be stressed, however, that the starting point of our diagrammatic algorithm is the Baxter lattice which encodes the conformality constraint through the total angle condition \eqref{angle}.
+Nonetheless, it would be interesting to consider possible geometric implementations of non-conformality.
 Finally, one may wonder how the polygonal functions are defined within the GKZ hypergeometric systems.
-Among other things, this may help to find their domains of convergence, see e.g. \cite{Klausen:2019hrg}.
+Among other things, this may help to find their domains of convergence discussed above, see e.g. \cite{tsikh,delaCruz:2019skx,Klausen:2019hrg,Weinzierl:2022eaz}.

-\textbf{Acknowledgements.} We are grateful to Mikhail Alfimov and Wladyslaw Wachowski for useful discussions and to Ekaterina Mandrygina for her help in drawing diagrams.
+\textbf{Acknowledgements.} We are grateful to Mikhail Alfimov, Sergey Derkachev, Alexey Isaev, Wladyslaw Wachowski for useful discussions and to Ekaterina Mandrygina for her help in drawing diagrams.
 S.M. also thanks his mother Galina for pointing out the possibility to come up with new terminology.
 Our work was supported by the Foundation for the Advancement of Theoretical Physics and Mathematics “BASIS”.